The crest and crowning of all good,

 to the same level as the feral animal.
 Just before he left, and because the

-disciples had failed to become empowered, Jesus advised his followers to
+disciples had failed to become empowered, Yeshua advised his followers to

 carry a sword to protect themselves.
 You are not loving someone when you are